lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Evidence bundle of type `EvidenceBundle` containing one or more Evidence statements of a type `EvidenceStatement` along with optional certificates for certification path building.
-This structure allows for different Evidence statements that share a certification path not dublicationg them in the attribute.
+This structure enables different Evidence statements to share a certification path not dublicationg them in the attribute.

 ~~~